spanthr/F1_10th_Level3_ADAS_Algorithm_ACC_ALC/Code/Adaptive_Cruise_Control_and_Lane_Keeping/Readme.md

-For ACC
+## ACC

-Firstly, the Exponential filter and Servo library was imported in the code to use it in the next steps.
+The Exponential filter and Servo library was imported in the code to use it in the next steps.

 Variables were defined for exponential filter and PID controller and initial values were set for the steering and throttle.